 Real Madrid get the political edge

-According to rumors and accounts from several members of Barcelona’s squad and coaching staff, they were threatened by the fascist police before kick off.
-According to a legend, the Spanish director of state security threatened the players which pretty much drained them off of all the confidence they had.
+According to rumours and accounts from several members of Barcelona’s squad and coaching staff, they were threatened by the fascist police before kick off.
+The Spanish director of state security threatened the players which pretty much drained them of all the confidence they had.

 The game was General Franco’s way of showcasing the full measure of his powers to the Catalans.

 Barau says, “In that tie, [at the Bernabeu], Barcelona were overcome by military pressure and people close to the Falange (the nation’s Fascist and National Syndicalist political party), which heated the atmosphere a great deal.”

 Real Madrid won the game 11-1.
 This was a match that is remembered as a match of shame and result that Los Blancos never really boast about because that is one skeleton in the club’s closet they’d rather never open.